See why real gold does not stick to magnets, what tungsten and plated fakes can hide, and which weight, density, and testing steps come next. safely.

 Better follow-up checks after the magnet test

-A magnet can flag obvious problems, but these tools add weight, sound and surface-testing context before you rely on the result.
+A magnet can flag obvious problems, but weight, sound, and surface testing give you a stronger next check before you rely on the result.

 New Personal Coin Scale Pro

-Caveat: Weight is only one signal; it should be paired with size, magnet, ping or professional checks.
+Caveat: weight is only one signal; pair it with size, magnet, ping, density, or professional checks.

 Coin Ping Tester

-Caveat: Ping tests can catch some problems, but they do not prove authenticity by themselves.
+Caveat: a ping test can catch some problems, but it does not prove authenticity by itself.

 GTE Jewelry Testing Kit

-Caveat: Acid testing can mark surfaces, so avoid destructive testing on valuable or finished pieces.
+Caveat: acid testing can mark or damage finishes, so use it conservatively on valuable or finished pieces.

 Magnet Test Reliability Chart